 I was expecting my son, his due date was on the 6th of March, I had prepared myself for a natural delivery as opposed to my daughters delivery which was a c-section.
 Due to the nature of the situation (VBAC – Vaginal Birth after Cesearean), I couldn’t not wait any longer than 41 weeks and 10 days for him to arrive and could also not be induced due to risks of uterine rupture.
 On that day I visited my midwife and she broke the news – I would have to have a repeat Cesearean Section.
 I was devastated.
-But I had to accept it, unknowingly my c-section was scheduled 3 days later on the 19 of March, which turned out to me my birthday.
+But I had to accept it, unknowingly my c-section was scheduled 3 days later on the 19 of March, which turned out to be my birthday.
 I secretly hoped that he would make his appearance before then – but he seemed to enjoy it in there way too much!

 My beautiful baby boy Reghardt was born via c-section and spinal aneasthesia on the 19th of March 2015, weighing a wonderful 3.89kg’s.
 Except for a bit of trauma due to struggling to get him out – he was wonderfully healthy, happy and content.
-I felt fine, and my Obstetrician even discharged me a day before.
+I felt fine, and my Obstetrician even discharged me a day early.

-I arrived home and started feeling miserable – the most intense headache you can imagine, but only when im standing or sitting up.
+I arrived home and started feeling miserable – the most intense headache you can imagine, but only when I’m standing or sitting up.
 When I layed flat on my back I felt like a million dollars!
 I immediately recognised the symptoms as being a so called spinal leak or CSF leak.
 And the associated headaches is commonly referred to as spinal headaches.
 I consulted with my midwife and obstetrician who advised bed rest, increased fluid and caffeine intake (Try 3 energy drinks every hour – Redbull gives you wiiiiings!) to slow down the leak and to help the body replenish this fluid as quick as possible.
-(I was not easy having a breastfed newborn and having to lay down on your back the whole time, and add the ridicuolous amounts of caffeiene to this scenario!).
+(I was not easy having to breastfeed a newborn and having to lay down on your back the whole time, and add the ridicuolous amounts of caffeiene to this scenario!).